 Calcium-based kidney stones

 Phosphates are also used in enemas as laxatives.
 Most people get plenty of phosphorus in their diets.
 Sometimes athletes use phosphate supplements before competitions or heavy workouts to help reduce muscle pain and fatigue, although it's not clear how much it helps or if it improves performance.

-Protein rich foods, such as meat, poultry, fish, eggs, dairy products, nuts, and legumes, are good sources of phosphorus.
+Protein-rich foods, such as meat, poultry, fish, eggs, dairy products, nuts, and legumes, are good sources of phosphorus.
 Other sources include whole grains, hard potatoes, dried fruit, garlic cloves, and carbonated beverages.

 Elemental phosphorus is a white or yellow waxy substance that burns on contact with air.
 It is highly toxic and is only used in medicine as a homeopathic treatment.
-You should only take elemental phosphorus only under the guidance of a qualified professional.
+You should only take elemental phosphorus under the guidance of a qualified professional.
 Instead, health care providers may use one or more of the following inorganic phosphates, which are not toxic at typical doses:

 - Dibasic potassium phosphate

 How to Take It